 Robert A. Rabbat, Shareholder

 Robert A. Rabbat focuses on complex commercial disputes in both state and federal courts, as well as forming teams to handle his clients’ transaction needs.
 His representative matters include contractual disputes, construction issues and related disputes, products liability claims, and intellectual property matters.
 Robert has particular experience handling partnership disputes and representing shareholders involved with intra-corporate disputes concerning closely held or family corporations.
-He is also well-versed with defending and prosecuting medical malpractice actions and catastrophic injury claims and has experience handling substantial family law matters and custody disputes.
+He is also well-versed with defending and prosecuting catastrophic injury claims and has experience handling substantial family law matters and custody disputes.
 Robert participates in corporate matters, including mergers and acquisitions, finance, and general corporate governance.

 Representative Litigation Matters

 - Represented group of minority shareholders in action for breach of fiduciary duty against controlling shareholder based upon minority shareholder oppression.

 - Represented insurer in coverage action concerning alleged environmental contamination of Portland Harbor and Willamette River.